 (return to contents)

-At the age of 21 I experienced what was probably the most traumatic emotional experience of my life — an emotional crisis I experienced together with a large group of people, some considerably more than others.
+At the age of 21 I experienced what was probably the most traumatic emotional experience of my life — an emotional crisis I experienced together with a large group of people.
 In the aftermath of that experience I spent several weeks in what might be called a vegetative state.
 I did little else but lie around all day, except for shopping trips and a few long walks.

 Early in that period of hibernation I had a bizarre experience which resulted in something weird happening to my brain.
 Afterwards — and to this day — I have had a constant tinnitus (ringing in my ears) which I become aware of whenever I close my eyes and try to rest.
 The tinnitus has the character of a continuous, very high-frequency jingle.
 Associated with that tinnitus is a feeling of a magnetic-field-like force swirling within my brain.
 From the beginning, the tinnitus has been in both ears.
 Tinnitus secondary to auditory damage would likely affect only one ear.
 As with many who have tinnitus, my tinnitus is like a "phantom limb" — a phantom perception of sound not resulting from external sound, evidently due to spontaneous firing of neurons in the auditory region of my cerebral cortex.
 The magnetic-field-like swirling force feels intimately connected with the tinnitus.

 The emotional stress which led to my hibernation experience caused me to begin a kind of meditation practice.
 I have only occasionally meditated with others or seen anything like meditation training, so my approach to meditation is entirely personal.
 I trust myself far more than I trust others to develop meditation practices that are most appropriate for me.
 The focus of my meditation is simply an attempt to relax my mind, analogous to the way I relax my body.
-My "mantra" was (and remains) simply the word "relax".
-By mentally repeating the word "relax" I would attempt to drive out agitation and disturbing thoughts from my mind, while at the same time focusing my attention and effort on relaxing my mind and purging myself of stress.
+My "mantra" was (and remains) simply the word "relax" (sometimes shortened to "lax").
+By mentally repeating the word "relax" I would attempt to relax-away agitation and disturbing thoughts from my mind, while at the same time focusing my attention and effort on relaxing my mind and purging myself of stress.
 (Some meditators use concentration on breathing to achieve the same effect.)
-"Effort at relaxing" is indeed contradictory, so I would also attempt to relax the thing that is making effort to relax, relax that effort as well, etc.
+"Effort at relaxing" is indeed contradictory, so I would also attempt to relax the thing that is making effort to relax, relax that effort as well, etc. This can result in relaxation.

 I went on retreats in British Columbia which entailed three days of solitude.
 One was Outward Bound.
 Some of the others in my Outward Bound group described the solitude as one of the worst experiences of their lives.
 I hardly noticed.
 The other solitude retreats were at the Cold Mountain Institute Resident Fellow Program on Cortez Island.
 One woman used some of the time to do cleaning chores, which I thought was not in the spirit of the exercise.
 I spent my time in my own form of meditation.

-At times the demands of my work create a great deal of stress upon me, added to which is the stress added upon me by those who hate me.
-Being hated is an occupational hazard of being a cryonicist.
-I can be hated for who I am, what I have done, and what I stand for by other cryonicists as well as by those who hate cryonics.
-The fact that what I do in the world of cryonics is perceived as having life-or-death consequences, I can easily incur the wrath of cryonicists who are angered by me.
-Some of the anger is legitimate, and indeed I am often in a state of great anxiety over mistakes that I have made or worrying about things that could go wrong.
+The demands of my work as President of the Cryonics Institute created a great deal of stress upon me, added to which is the stress added upon me by those who hate me.
+Being hated was an occupational hazard which caused me to practice meditaion for stress relief.
+I have been hated for who I am, what I have done, and what I stand for by other cryonicists as well as by those who hate cryonics.
+The fact that what I do in the world of cryonics is perceived as having life-or-death consequences, I can easily incur the wrath of cryonicists who were angered by me.
+Some of the anger was legitimate, and indeed I was often in a state of great anxiety over mistakes that I have made or worrying about things that could go wrong.
 I believe that I can relieve my stress & anxiety through exercise & meditation.
 I believe that increasing my inner peace allows me to deal more calmly with others who are in a state of hostile agitation.
 Stress associated with accusations and performance anxiety drove me to increased exercise frequency and meditation.

 (return to contents)